 An antenna gives you vital information.

 Twitter is great for learning what your favorite celebrity is wearing.
 News sites are pretty good, but what if the internet’s down?
 You could be stuck at home with no internet and no phone.
 If that’s the case, you’re going to want to listen to the radio and watch TV.
 Radio reception’s usually pretty good with the small radio in your emergency kit (there is one in your emergency kit, right?) but as for TV, most people who don’t live in the city will want to put an antenna up outside so they can stay connected when they need to.
-Remember too that news sites and Twitter aren’t required by Congress to report important information.
-Television stations are.
+Remember too that Congress requires TV stations to report important information.
+Twitter doesn’t have that requirement.

 Putting up an antenna’s easy… if you do it now.